Permitting delays impact BC projects valued at $38B, AME says

 Mineral Act review

 There are four and a half months until a B.C.
 Supreme Court deadline requiring the province’s Energy, Mines and Low Carbon Innovation ministry to revise the Mineral Tenure Act (MTA) to meet Indigenous consultation requirements.
-In September last year, the court ruled that the current act is unconstitutional.
-It allows automatic registration of mineral claims without consulting Indigenous communities.
+In September last year, the court ruled that the current act allows automatic registration of mineral claims without consulting Indigenous communities, which is inconsistent with the province’s duty to consult.

 It gave the province 18 months to reform the legislation, requiring explorers to consult with First Nations before registering mineral claims.